 Vermont’s reliance on liquid fossil fuels is a significant drain on our economy.
 Vermonters collectively spend over $1 billion on fossil fuels for transportation.
 Approximately 77% of those dollars leave the state’s economy every year.
 In contrast, electricity purchases keep far more dollars in Vermont.
 Over 60% of every dollar spent on electricity stays here.
 Moving to more efficient, electric vehicles will keep more of the money we collectively spend on transportation in the state’s economy and in Vermonters’ pockets.

-The costly and highly price volatile current transportation system is also a big equity issue.
+The proportionally higher per capita income costs for lower income Vermonters and high price volatility in the current system also makes transportation a big equity issue.
 Lower-income Vermonters spend a far greater proportion of their incomes on energy than upper income Vermonters.
 Transportation costs – primarily through owning, operating and maintaining a vehicle – equate to 45% of total energy expenditures for the average Vermont household.
 This reality places a disproportionate economic burden on lower income Vermonters.

 How the current system serves people equally – or does not –is another important equity issue.
 Many older Vermonters, youth, and people living with disabilities cannot drive, thus limiting their ability to access jobs, services and community amenities without a multi-modal, integrated transportation system.
 Research also highlights that the ownership of a vehicle is a significant job access and retention issue for lower income Vermonters.
-This has long been true but also underscored in the COVID-19 pandemic, when many low-income, frontline workers continued to report in-person to work, relying on costly, inefficient vehicles.
-Research has also found that “possession of a driver’s license and a car was a stronger predictor of leaving public assistance than even a high school diploma,” which speaks to the importance of vehicle access and ownership as an important economic justice issue.
+This has long been true but also underscored in the COVID-19 pandemic, when many low-income, frontline workers continued to report in-person to work, often relying on costly, inefficient vehicles.
+Research has also found that “possession of a driver’s license and a car was a stronger predictor of leaving public assistance than even a high school diploma,” which speaks to the importance of vehicle access and ownership as an important justice issue.

 The economic disparities and equity issues embedded in rural Vermont’s current transportation system also present opportunities.
 Equitably accelerating the adoption of more efficient, electric vehicles, expanding transportation choices and creating compact communities where Vermonters can afford to live without a vehicle will have many benefits.
-Those benefits include saving Vermonters hundreds of millions of dollars every year and retaining thousands more well-paying jobs; significantly reducing the high energy burdens Vermonters currently carry; ensuring Vermonters of all incomes levels and demographics can access more clean, affordable transportation options; and – individually and collectively – improving public health outcomes by reducing exposure to the air pollutants caused by the burning of gasoline and diesel and expanding active modes of transportation.
+Those benefits include collectively saving Vermonters hundreds of millions of dollars every year; significantly reducing the high energy burdens Vermonters currently carry; ensuring Vermonters of all incomes levels and demographics can access more clean, affordable transportation options; and – individually and collectively – improving public health outcomes by reducing exposure to the air pollutants caused by the burning of gasoline and diesel and expanding active modes of transportation.

-Below is a package of strategies that, together, will not only help improve health outcomes but set Vermont on a course to dramatically reduce transportation-related carbon pollution and more equitably shift to a cleaner, more efficient, multi-modal transportation system.
+Together, the strategies identified below will not only improve health outcomes, but set Vermont on a course to dramatically reduce transportation-related carbon pollution and more equitably shift to a cleaner, more efficient, multi-modal transportation system.
 This is a two-pronged approach to make both vehicles and the transportation system more efficient by:

 1. Replacing carbon intensive fuels (gas and diesel) with zero emission or low carbon fuels such as electricity (noting that for medium to heavy duty vehicles in particular, there may be a limited but important role for biofuels or hydrogen, especially in the near term).